Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 > - Crafting: every recipe loads, so the mod's blocks and items can be crafted in survival
 > - Upgrading a 1.21.4 world: block entity data such as PIDS platform links survives the
 >   upgrade and is written back correctly by 26.1.2
-> - Running the mod on a NeoForge dedicated server
+> - Running the mod on a dedicated server, NeoForge and Fabric alike
 > - The same singleplayer gameplay on Fabric: the world loads, rails and the dashboard work, and
 >   trains run their routes
 >
 > **Known gaps**
 >
-> - Fabric has not been run as a dedicated server
 > - Platform number badges in list rows, and the warning marker in the vehicle selector, are not drawn
 > - Boats, cable cars, planes, lifts, signalling beyond the basics, and everything else not listed
 >   above are untested